-Nephritis 9 CFR 311.16(a)(7)
+NEPHRITIS 9 CFR 311.16(a)(7)

-An inflammation of the kidney and is usually characterized by swelling, off-color, or abscess.

-Generally, nephritis is a secondary cause resulting from other disease conditions within the animal.

-When the urinary tract, bladder, and other organs show signs of involvement, the carcass and parts should be retained for veterinary disposition.

-If the nephritic condition is considered localized or chronic, the kidney is removed and condemned, and the carcass passed.
+- An inflammation of the kidney and is usually characterized by swelling, offcolor, or abscess. - As a general rule, nephritis is a secondary cause resulting from other disease conditions within the animal. - When the urinary tract, bladder, and other organs show signs of involvement, the carcass and parts should be retained for veterinary disposition. - If the nephritic condition is considered localized or chronic, the kidney is removed and condemned, and the carcass passed.